How accurate are body fat scales? The short answer is that they’re not accurate at all.

 I’ll explain why in a moment.
 First, I want to take a step back and explain why I don’t trust any of the body fat tests out there.

-What Is the Most Accurate Test to Measure Body Fat?
+What Is the Most Accurate Way to Measure Body Fat?

 How Do Body Fat Scales Work?